-My mission lately has been to replace commercial solutions that continually harvest your personal data with self-hosted alternatives that you control.
+My mission lately has been to replace commercial health-tracking products that continually harvest your personal data.

 My wife and I use Strava and Garmin for fitness tracking and Withings for weight and blood pressure measurements.
-The convenience is pretty solid, but getting the data out of these services is a major hassle.
-Both Garmin and Strava ensure that any data you share with them becomes theirs to keep and use as they wish.
-One of my projects this weekend was to fix this little issue.
+The convenience is pretty solid, but getting the data out of these services is a major pain in the ass.
+Both Garmin and Strava ensure that any data you share with them becomes theirs forever.

 garmin.py